 Mifegymiso – the abortion pill – is now available at Kensington Clinic up to 9 weeks

-If your pregnancy is 9 weeks (63 days) or less, counting from the first day of your last normal menstrual period, you may wish to consider a medical or medication abortion rather than an aspiration procedure.
+If your pregnancy is between 6 and 9 weeks (63 days), counting from the first day of your last normal menstrual period, you may wish to consider a medical or medication abortion rather than an aspiration procedure.
 For a detailed comparison of medical and aspiration abortion read Comparison of Early Abortion Options.

 Medication abortion is done using a combination of medications, together called Mifegymiso.
 All assessments including ultrasound and lab work are done on the day of your appointment so you do not have to go anywhere other than Kensington Clinic for evaluation of your pregnancy to receive this medication.
 For your convenience, the medication is provided to you at the clinic free of charge if you have Alberta Health Care Insurance.
 If you are a new resident to Alberta and have applied for Alberta Healthcare Insurance you may also qualify for free medication with proof of your application.

 Before you receive the medication you will receive an ultrasound to confirm you are no more than 9 weeks (63 days) pregnant.
 If you are eligible for a medication abortion, you will meet with our counsellor to discuss the procedure in detail.
 You will then meet with the physician who will take your medical history and start the treatment.
 It is essential that you are able to return to the clinic for a follow-up ultrasound or go to a laboratory for a blood test that will determine if the abortion is complete.
 You must also be willing to have a uterine aspiration procedure (D&C) if the medication fails to end the pregnancy, as there is some evidence that the medications can cause fetal damage.